Aam-Digital/ndb-core/doc/compodoc_sources/how-to-guides/add-another-language.md

 ###4) Create a localization-file
-In order to allow the actual translation process to take place, you need to create a standardized file that translaters can work with.
-The standard that we use is `xlf`, therefore such a file is known as _xlf-file_
+In order to allow the actual translation process to take place, you need to create a standardized file that translators can work with.
+The standard that we use is `xlf`.

 To generate a file, simply use the script `extract-i18n` located inside the [package.json](package.json) file.
-This will automatically generate a file if none exists
+This will automatically generate the needed file if none exists

 ###5) [Optional] Update the nginx config for the dockerfile
 We can build the Project using Docker.
-In order to build the app in every known locale (at least for testing purposes) add the following lines to the nginx config inside the server section (for example, for french):
+In order to build the app in every known locale (at least for testing purposes) add the following lines to the nginx config inside the server section.
+For example, for french:
 ```nginx configuration
 location /fr/ {
     autoindex on;